Lexxeous/technical_references/Postman/Postman Management.md

 <img src="../.pics/Postman/section_collections_runner.png" width="100%" style="border: 5px solid orange;"/>

+> You can share a collection in a variety of ways: inviting collaborators via email, making your collection public and allowing forks, and sending current state URL links to JSON data.
+Keep in mind that URL links to JSON data are only valid for a single state of the collection.
+An updated link is required if an update was made to the collection.

 #### III.ii.a Authorization:

 *Collections* in **Postman** provide all of the same authentication options except for "Inherit Auth From Parent", because *collections* have no parent to inherit from.
 When setting the authentication method for the *collection*, all child requests that are set to inherit the authentication method from the parent will use the method defined for the *collection*.
 Otherwise, you can set a different authentication method for each individual request, if desired.